rpoteau/HMO/README.md

 # Hückel Molecular Orbital (HMO) Viewer & Drawer

-**HMO.py** is an interactive application that allows you to draw simple organic molecules, build the corresponding Hückel matrix, calculate π molecular orbitals, and visualize the numerical results as tables and graphics.
+**HMO.py** is an interactive application that allows users to draw the sigma skeleton of conjugated systems, build the corresponding Hückel matrix, calculate π molecular orbitals, and visualize the numerical results as tables and graphics.

 ## Main Features

-- ✏️ **Interactive drawing** of molecules (adding atoms and bonds),
+- ✏️ **Interactive drawing** of the sigma skeleton molecules (adding atoms, bonds and global charges),
 - ⚙️ **Automatic calculation** of π molecular orbitals using the Hückel method,
-- 📊 **Display of molecular orbital coefficients**, energies, bond indices, and π atomic charges,
+- ⚛️ **Display of molecular orbital coefficients**, energies and reactivity descriptors,
-- 🔬 **Calculation of molecular descriptors**:
+- 🔬 **Calculation of various descriptors**:
   - Total π-electron energy,
   - HOMO-LUMO gap,
   - Electronic potential (μ),